niceume/timeDF/README.md

 This function returns time vector of timeDF.

-* tiem_var(timeDF)
+* time_var(timeDF)

-This function retuns the column name of times of timeDF.
+This function retuns the column name of times stored in timeDF.

 * select_timeDF(timeDF, colnames)